 Wellington's waterfront comprises five distinct precincts, linked by a waterfront promenade, that have been highlighted in the Framework.
-What follows is an update on business activity and WWL's proposed activities for the remainder of the year, which forms the basis of the 2009/10 draft Development Plan.
+What follows is an update on business activity and WWL's proposed activities which form the basis of the 2010/11 draft Development Plan.
 The location of sites is shown in Appendix 2.